zvyala/zvyala/README.md

 ♡ computer science and artificial intelligence + year in industry student

-♡ interest in machine learning and artificial intelligence with transforming health diagnostics and improving patient outcomes as well as predictions in space tech
+♡ interest in machine learning and artificial intelligence

 ♡ linkedin: https://www.linkedin.com/in/zaynaha/